 What are the symptoms of disordered eating?

-- Overexercising, vomiting or using laxatives and diuretics after binge eating
+- Exercising or using other compensatory behaviors after eating

 Is treatment needed for disordered eating?

 If eating habits have been getting in the way of a person’s everyday life, it may be vital to receive treatment for disordered eating behaviors before they become eating disorders.
-It is true that disordered eating does not always turn into an eating disorder, but treatment can certainly help improve body image, self-esteem and eating habits.
-For example, cognitive behavioral therapy (CBT) is effective in helping patients identify why, when and how their thoughts and feelings are directly related to eating behaviors.
-As a result, a person learns to manage their thoughts to make decisions for their overall health and well-being.
-Dialectical behavior therapy (DBT) and exposure and response prevention (ERP) are other types of treatment utilized to build self-confidence, manage emotions, respond appropriately to triggers, improve decision-making skills and manage conflict within relationships.
+While disordered eating does not always turn into an eating disorder, but treatment can certainly help improve body image, self-esteem and eating habits and prevent symptoms from leading to an eating disorder.
+Dialectical behavior therapy (DBT) and exposure and response prevention (ERP) are two types of treatment utilized to build self-confidence, manage emotions, respond appropriately to triggers, improve decision-making skills and manage conflict within relationships.

 Where can I find treatment for disordered eating and eating disorders?